 Trpejca is another pristine, fishing village located between the rocks on the east coast of Ohrid Lake that offers some of the most spectacular views of the Ohrid Lake.
 Trpejca’s beaches are so beautiful that the Telegraph called it the St. Tropez of Macedonia.
 It’s here that you’ll find the clearest water in the Ohrid Lake, which makes it a great spot for divers.
 The village is still relatively unfrequented and still offers an intimacy that places off-the-beaten-track usually have but I can definitely see this changing in the future.

 Macedonia’s very own Snake Island

-Macedonia is probably the only landlocked country that has an island in its territory.
+The Snake Island is one of the most unusual places to visit in Macedonia.
+It’s one of only few islands in a landlocked country in the world.
 On this island, you’ll find a lot of pelicans, turtles, and cormorants, as well as some endemic species of trees.
 However, what makes this island famous (and also a bit dangerous to visit) are snakes.

 The island today is open for visitors and has been since 2008.
 However, the large presence of snakes, especially in their mating season makes it very difficult (and not so recommendable) to visit.